Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 \colorsection{Conclusions} We have introduced a hybrid machine learning strategy to improve the accuracy of semi-Lagrangian schemes for relatively coarse adaptive Cartesian grids.
-Our approach comprises a multilayer perceptron, $\mathcal{F}_{c,f}(\cdot)$, that processes velocity, level-set, and positional information to quantify the error in the interface trajectory.
-To develop this causal model, we have postulated the problem in terms of the image super-resolution construct \cite{Dong;Loy;He;SuperResolution;2014}.
-The latter requires employing a high-resolution mesh to supply reference, target level-set values for neural optimization.
+Our approach comprises a multilayer perceptron $\mathcal{F}_{c,f}(\cdot)$ that processes velocity, level-set, and positional information to quantify the error in the interface trajectory.
+To develop this model, we have postulated the problem according to the image super-resolution construct \cite{Dong;Loy;He;SuperResolution;2014}.
+The latter requires employing a high-resolution mesh to supply reference level-set values for neural optimization.
 Once trained, $\mathcal{F}_{c,f}(\cdot)$ operates alongside selective reinitialization and alternates with standard advection to reduce numerical diffusion.
 Unlike other machine learning solutions for passive scalar transport (e.g., \cite{Farimani;Gomes;Pande;DLPhysTransPhenomena;2017, Xie;etal;TempoGAN;2018, Liu;etal;DLMthdsSuperResoltnReconstTurbFlows;2020, Pathak;etal;MLToAugCoarseGridCFD;2020, Zhuang;etal;LrndDiscForPassSclrAdvctn2D;2021}), our approach is localized in time and space.
-In particular, we have avoided complex architectures and evaluations by concentrating our effort only on vertices next to the interface.
-Also, our error-correcting neural network consumes data just from the current time frame, thus relieving the system from buffering past states.
-When taken together, these features make our strategy attractive to modern, parallel level-set frameworks (e.g., \cite{Mirzadeh;etal:16:Parallel-level-set}), where communication among computing nodes can be expensive.
+In particular, we have avoided complex architectures and costly evaluations by concentrating our effort only on vertices next to the interface.
+Also, our error-correcting neural network consumes data from the current time frame, thus relieving the system from buffering past states.
+Together, these features make our strategy attractive to parallel level-set frameworks (e.g., \cite{Mirzadeh;etal:16:Parallel-level-set}), where communication among computing nodes can be expensive.